mohsafaei/mohsafaei.github.io/_projects/2_project.md

 description:
 img: assets/img/DL.jpg
 importance: 2
-category: work
+category:
 giscus_comments: false
 ---

 **Deep Learning** is a subset of machine learning that utilizes artificial neural networks with multiple layers to model and process complex patterns in data.
-Inspired by the structure and function of the human brain, deep learning algorithms are particularly effective in tasks such as image recognition, natural language processing, and autonomous decision-making.
+Inspired by the structure and function of biological neural networks, these architectures mimic the way neurons communicate and adapt, enabling deep learning algorithms to excel in tasks such as image recognition, natural language processing, and autonomous decision-making.

 ## Why Deep Learning?